CDRH/orchid/docs/languages.md

 languages: en|es|cz
 ```

-If adding a new language, copy existing files in `config/locales/` from one
+Then copy existing files in `config/locales/` from an existing
 language to new files for the language being added, for example `de.yml` for
 German, and translate their contents to the new language.